GeorgeFotopoulos/co2-tech-challenge/README.md

 ## Preamble

-We are welcome you with our co2 emissions tech challenge.
+We welcome you with our co2 emissions tech challenge.
-The solution consist of two Api projects.
+The solution consists of two Api projects.

-Measurements Api - provides user's energy consumption in watts at specific time point
+Measurements API - provides user's energy consumption in Watts at a specific time point.

-Emissions Api - provides c02 emissions factors in kg per watt during the hour
+Emissions API - provides c02 emissions factors in kg per kWh during the day.

-## Api Specifications
+## API Specifications

-Our Api works with Unix timestamps (represented by long) number of seconds starts at the Unix Epoch on January 1st, 1970 at UTC.
+Our API works with Unix timestamps (represented by long) number of seconds starts at the Unix Epoch on January 1st, 1970 at UTC.

-### Measurements Api
+### Measurements API

-We encourage you to get api details from swagger/open api specifications of this Api.
+We encourage you to get API details from Swagger/open API specifications of this API.

 #### Supported users' ids